umputun/remark42/README.md

 #### Initial import from disqus

-You can migrate comments from disqus.
-This procedure runs on server and works with disqus export file.

 1. Disqus provides an export of all comments on your site in a g-zipped file.
 This is found in your Moderation panel at Disqus Admin > Setup > Export.
 The export will be sent into a queue and then emailed to the address associated with your account once it's ready.
 2. Move this file to your remark42 host and unzip.
 3. Stop remark42 containers if started, i.e. `docker-compose stop`